top of page

 Journal article

-Comprehensive guide to various facets related to dementia in adults with intellectual disability, including assessment and diagnostics, care management, and other topics.
+This is a comprehensive guide to various facets related to dementia in adults with intellectual disability, including assessment and diagnostics, care management, and other topics.
 See page 27 for commentary on the NTG-EDSD.
 (2015 updated version)

-British Psychological Society.
+Source: British Psychological Society.
 (2015).
 Dementia and People with Intellectual Disabilities: Guidance on the Assessment, Diagnosis, Interventions and Support of People with Intellectual Disabilities who Develop Dementia – Update.
 Leicester, United Kingdom: Author.

 Dementia and People with Intellectual Disabilities: Guidance on the Assessment, Diagnosis, Interventions and Support of People with Intellectual Disabilities Who Develop Dementia